AhmedSamy16/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 7-print_diagonal.c => Draws a diagonal line in the terminal.
 8-print_square.c => Draws a square in the terminal.
 9-fizz_buzz.c => FizzBuzz Test.
+10-print_triangle.c => Draws a triangle in the terminal.